-Have you ever been watching a singing performance and heard someone say "you better sing that run" to which you agree that the vocal phrase was nice, but don't exactly know what made it pleasant?
+Have you ever been watching a singing performance and heard someone say, "you better sing that run," to which you agree that the vocal phrase was nice but don't exactly know what made it pleasant?

-You've heard runs all throughout your life and you just don't know it.
-You probably have even seen someone throw something like a shoe at the singer because of their run or riff being so good.
-Riffs and runs are vocal acrobatics that can be performed when sinigng.
+You've heard runs throughout your life, and you just don't know it.
+You probably have even seen someone throw something like a shoe at the singer because their run or riff is so good.
+Riffs and runs are vocal acrobatics that can be performed when singing.

 You may have also heard of the synonym for a run, called a "riff" that a singer performs and people react well to.
 Some people like to call riffs the shorter versions or runs, while others say riffs can go up and down while runs go straight down a scale only.

 Related Post: What Is A Melisma In Singing?

 A run or riff is a series of at least three notes close in pitch, sung consecutively, and very fast.
 Think of someone running down steps, where the person running is the voice, and each step is each note or pitch that they hit while singing downward.